AfsanaReem/Web_dev_quiz/README.md

 In the Quiz Topic Page there are some questions about four topics.\
 You can take the quiz and check your marks.\
 In the Chart page, there is a simple chart using ReChart.\
-In the Blog page there are three questions which have been answered and showed using accordion.\
+In the Blog page there are three questions which have been answered and showed using accordion.

 ### `Live link of the project`

 Click on the below link to check out.\
-Open [https://wondrous-malasada-27389e.netlify.app/](Live link) to view it in your browser.
+Open [https://wondrous-malasada-27389e.netlify.app/] (Live link) to view it in your browser.

 The page will reload when you make changes.